Samtapes/kahoot-hack-bots-flood/README.md

 # kahoot-hack-bots-flood
-This is a program that you need to start in your localhost that sends robots to a kahoot game
+This is a program just for fun, when you download and use it you agree that I have no responsibility of your acts.
+You need to start in your localhost that sends robots to a kahoot game

 # Instructions